Coronavirus (COVID-19) Preparedness Information Learn More

 At Southern Tennessee Regional Health System, our top priority is safeguarding the health and wellbeing of our patients, providers, employees, and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
 Our visitor policy is as follows (PLEASE NOTE: THIS POLICY IS SUBJECT TO CHANGE AT ANY TIME - PLEASE CALL 931.967.8200 FOR MOST UP-TO-DATE POLICY):

-- Medical/Surgical Unit- Visitation hours are 9:00 am -9:00 pm, seven days a week and one support person may stay overnight with the patient.
-No more than two visitors per patient at one time.
+- Medical/Surgical Unit- Visitation hours are 9:00 am -5:00 pm, seven days a week and one support person may stay overnight with the patient.
+No more than one (1) WELL visitor per patient at one time (visitor may rotate).

-- ICU- Two visitors (age 12 and older) permitted for thirty minutes at the visitation times of 5:00 am, 10:30 am, 2:00 pm, and 5:30 pm.
+- ICU- One (1) WELL visitor permitted for thirty minutes at the visitation times of 5:00 am, 10:30 am, 2:00 pm, and 5:30 pm.
 ICU patients may have one support person outside of these visiting hours.

 - The Childbirth Center -

-- Visitors during labor are limited to three at one time.
+- Visitors during labor are limited to two at one time.
 These visitors may rotate.
-There will be no standing, sitting, or loitering in the hallways, extra visitors will be asked wait in their cars.
+There will be no standing, sitting, or loitering in the hallways, extra visitors will be asked to wait in their cars.

-- Postpartum visitors are limited to four at one time.
+- Postpartum visitors are limited to two at one time.
 These visitors may rotate.
-There will be no standing, sitting, or loitering in the hallways, extra visitors will be asked wait in their cars.
+There will be no standing, sitting, or loitering in the hallways, extra visitors will be asked to wait in their cars.

 - Siblings may visit postpartum; however, no other children under age 12 will be permitted.